Loftus railway station, Yorkshire

+Though the WR&MU line closed in 1958, Loftus returned to being a terminus, with a diesel service to Guisborough and Middlesbrough for two years until it closed to passenger traffic on 2 May 1960 and goods traffic on 12 August 1963.
+The tracks through the station were lifted in 1964.

 Though a single track was relaid from Skinningrove by 1 April 1974 to allow freight trains to reach Boulby Mine, the station remains closed, and most buildings have been demolished.
 The stationmaster's house is now a private residence, the large brick-build goods shed also remains standing.